davenkin/andy-springboot-sample/ADRs/005_project_structure.md

 ## Implementation

 When implementing, keep the folder structure as flat as possible.
-The aggregate root is at the highest level under `business` package, then followed by other technical layers, use the following structure:
+The Aggregate Root is at the highest level under `business` package, then followed by other technical layers, use the following structure:

 The `1` in `(class:1)` indicates there can be only one class, `(class:N)` for multiple.

-- `Aggregate Root`(folder:1): The top level package, an aggregate root represents a major business entity(e.g.
+- `Aggregate Root`(folder:1): The top level package, an Aggregate Root represents a major business entity(e.g.
   `equipment`).
     - `command`(folder:1): For sending commands to the application, "command" represents the "C" in [CQRS](https://microservices.io/patterns/data/cqrs.html).